1. Go for a walk and come back with at least one “treasure” you find along the way.

 2. Everyone knows how to do something, whether it’s making a great spaghetti sauce, growing herbs, or creating an awesome PowerPoint presentation.
 Create a how-to of your skill and post it on your blog.
 If you don’t have a blog, hang it up on your supermarket’s bulletin board.

-4. Purchase something–it doesn’t have to be expensive–as a symbol for your need to create: it can be a sketchbook, a coffee cup, a journal with a great cover, a poster of a Picasso painting, and so on.
+4. Purchase something–it doesn’t have to be expensive–as a symbol for your need to create: it can be a sketchbook, a coffee cup with an Impressionist painting stamped on it, a journal with a great cover, a poster of a Picasso painting, and so on.

 6. Memorize your favorite poem.
 Mine is “Tonight I Can Write the Saddest Lines” by Pablo Neruda (and yes, I have it memorized).